 Mandy Harmon, who plays Anne, is absolutely amazing, as are the actors who play Gilbert and Diana.
 Some of the background actors aren’t as believable, but luckily they aren’t noticeable because they are, well, in the background.

 The pacing is very believable.
 One of the criticisms I get of this series is that it does seem to move slowly.
-But, considering the books it is based on, I quite like the pacing.
+But, considering the slow pace of the books it is based on, I quite like the pacing.
 If feels as if this is the real life of a real girl, instead of simply a production of a fictional one.
 Many of the videos are pointless to the overall plot, but it makes it feel like a real vlog.